-This report also includes both required supplementary information and supplementary information intended to furnish additional detail to support the basic financial statements themselves.
+This report also includes supplementary information intended to furnish additional detail to support the basic financial statements themselves.

 Government-wide Financial Statements

 The government-wide financial statements are designed to provide readers with a broad overview of the Health District's finances, in a manner similar to a private-sector business.